starling021/ehtools/README.md

 ![Ehtools Login](https://user-images.githubusercontent.com/54115104/71750056-94c2c600-2e77-11ea-856a-46a5a53ef7cb.png)

- * Do it using install.sh:
+ * Do this using install.sh.
 ```
 Create login and password using install.sh
 (example: login: ehtools, password: sloothe)
 ```
- * Do it when you are going to exit from ehtools:
+ * Do this when you are going to exit from ehtools.
 ```
 When you are going to exit framework,
 exit with shortcuts - 0 or exit.
 ```
- * Do not do it when you are going to exit from ehtools:
+ * Do not do this when you are going to exit from ehtools.
 ```
 Do not just close ehtools window and
 do not exit from the Ehtools Framework